ardacekic/ceng532/docs/touegs_algo/algorithm.rst

 6. 2 child/nochild messages per edge and iteration and one table transfer per vertex at the most per iteration.
 7. O(|V|^3W)bitstotal.

-We will implement and collect results form simple algorithm in this paper.
+We will implement and collect results form simple algorithm in this document.

 Complexity
 ~~~~~~~~~~